-Wondering if creatine for runners can help improvement and performance?
+Is creatine for runners helpful for speed, improvements and performance?
+Can it help both endurance and strength athletes?
 This post will break down what creatine is, what the research says and how you can implement it.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

 Disclaimer – This post is for informational purposes only and is not for diagnosing or treatment.
 See your medical provider or Registered Dietitian for individual recommendations.

 As a sports dietitian, I can’t tell you how many athletes ask me about the creatine benefits for runners.
 It comes up in nearly every group talk, and often in individual sessions, too.

 If you have questions about creatine and running, such as what it is, reasons you may want to take it, and how to incorporate it in your diet, this post is for you.

 Most of the research and information about creatine is geared towards weightlifters and other power athletes, but today we’re talking about the benefits of creatine for endurance athletes and long distance runners.

 - Where is Creatine Made?

 - How Does Creatine Work For Athletic Performance?